my-telegram-bots/Pixiv_bot/docs/s.md

     </div>
     <div id="save">
       <a target="_tshare" :href="'tg://msg_url?url=' + encodeURIComponent(raw_config)">save changes</a>
-      <p>In order to anonymize, saving the changes requires you to copy the command to bot, if the button above does not jump to telegram and send a message to Pixiv_bot please manually paste the following text to bot.</p>
+      <p>In order to anonymize, saving the changes requires you to copy the command to bot, if the button above does not
+        jump to telegram and send a message to Pixiv_bot please manually copy the following text to bot.</p>
       <div class="card textareacard">
         <textarea v-model="raw_config" readonly style="resize: none;"></textarea>
       </div>
     </div>
   </div>
 </template>

 <script>
   let MarkdownIt = require('markdown-it')